 Separate deposits are required for payroll (Form 941 or Form 944) and non-payroll (Form 945) withholding.
-Deposit all withheld Federal income tax by EFT.
-There are two deposit schedules – monthly or semiweekly – for determining when you must deposit Federal income tax withheld.
-For 2017, you’re a monthly schedule depositor for Form 945 if the total tax reported on your 2015 Form 945 (Line 3) was $50,000 or less.
-If the total tax reported for 2015 was more than $50,000 you’re a semiweekly schedule depositor.
+Deposit all withheld federal income tax by EFT.
+There are two deposit schedules – monthly or semiweekly – for determining when you must deposit federal income tax withheld.
+For 2019, you’re a monthly schedule depositor for Form 945 if the total tax reported on your 2017 Form 945 (Line 3) was $50,000 or less.
+If the total tax reported for 2017 was more than $50,000 you’re a semiweekly schedule depositor.

 If you’re a monthly schedule depositor and accumulate a $100,000 liability or more on any day during a calendar month, your deposit schedule changes on the next day to semiweekly for the remainder of the year and for the following year.

-There are penalties for filing Form 945 late and for paying or depositing taxes late, unless there is a reasonable cause.
+Unless there is a reasonable cause, penalties are issued for filing the Form 945 late and for paying or depositing taxes late.

 Amounts Not Properly or Timely Deposited